Improving Test Quality with Test Gap Analysis

 In contrast to code quality, test quality is often directly visible to the user – namely, if the software does not work as it should.
 Maintaining high test quality is a challenging task in today's increasingly large and complex software systems.
 A task that is made even more difficult by increasing velocity and parallel development branches, to reduce time to market.

 To keep up with the pace, testing often focuses on what has changed recently.
 This is reasonable, since, especially for long-lived software systems, most errors are introduced by changes to existing code or by writing new code.
 However, even with rigorous testing processes, we often observe that untested changes are still getting released, causing field bugs and potential hot-fixes.
-Our study has shown that approximately half of the changes are not tested even once before being released .
+Approximately half of all code changes are not tested at all before being released and these untested code changes (Test Gaps) cause the majority of field defects.
 Why is that?

-Even with detailled information about code changes, it remains cumbersome and error prone to manually check whether all of these changes are covered by tests.
-This is because it is difficult to infer which code actually gets executed from the description of a high-level test.
-Therefore, we automate the assessment of how complete our testing is.
+Even with detailed information about code changes, it remains cumbersome and error prone to manually check whether all of these changes are covered by tests, as it is difficult to infer which code actually gets executed from the description of a high-level test.
+Therefore, Teamscale automates the assessment of how complete your testing is with the Test Gap analysis.

 # Why Test Gap Analysis?